 Follow Us On:

 - The government of Zia created such an atmosphere where acting upon Islam was appreciated and opposing Islam was disliked and disapproved.
-In this regard his personal example played an important role.
-He himself acted upon Islamic injunctions, performed Umra annually, offered prayers regularly five times and his speeches or the lectures he used to deliver reflected his devotion to Islam.
+In this regard, his personal example played an important role.
+He acted upon Islamic injunctions, performed Umra annually, offered prayers regularly five times, and his speeches or the lectures he used to deliver reflected his devotion to Islam.

 - Arrangements were made for attending the Zuhr prayers, in the government offices and schools.
-Nazimin-i-Salat was appointed who used to arrange the managements of the prayers, and urged the people to offer prayers.
-In the beginning the high government officers, Headmasters etc, sued to attend the congregation with punctuality but with the passage of time relaxation crept in and even Nazimine abandoned their task.
+Nazmin-i-Salat was appointed who used to arrange the management of the prayers and urged the people to offer prayers.
+In the beginning, the high government officers, Headmasters, etc, sued to attend the congregation with punctuality but with the passage of time relaxation crept in and even Nazimine abandoned their task.

-- To enforce the respect for Ramazan a special ordinance was released, according to which smoking, drinking, eating publically was prohibited and any one found doing that could be imprisoned for three months or could be fined for rupees 500.
+- To enforce the respect for Ramazan a special ordinance was released, according to which smoking, drinking, eating publically was prohibited and anyone found doing that could be imprisoned for three months or could be fined rupees 500.
 Media broadcasted special programs during Ramazan.
 All food markets were used to be shut down during Ramazan.

-- Opportunity was provided to maximum people to perform Hajj.
-Khuddam-ul-Hujjaj were appointed for the guidance of Hajjis, their better residence in Saudi Arabia and medical facilities were given due consideration by the government.
+- An opportunity was provided to maximum people to perform Hajj.
+Khuddam-ul-Hujjaj were appointed for the guidance of Hajjis, their better residence in Saudi Arabia, and medical facilities were given due consideration by the government.

-- To inculcate Islamic thinking in students, general Zia ordered to review all textbooks and anything repugnant to Islam and to the ideology of Pakistan was deleted.
+- To inculcate Islamic thinking in students, general Zia ordered to review all textbooks, and anything repugnant to Islam and the ideology of Pakistan was deleted.
 Islamiat and Pakistan studies were made compulsory and were introduced in all sorts of educational institutions.
-The religious institutions were officially patronized and its degrees were recognized by government.
-Arabic was introduced as compulsory subject from sixth to eight Class.
+The religious institutions were officially patronized and their degrees were recognized by the government.
+Arabic was introduced as a compulsory subject from sixth to eighth class.

-- To do research in fiqh and principles of Sharia and some other disciplines, Islamic International University was set up in Islamabad.
+- To research fiqh and principles of Sharia and some other disciplines, Islamic International University was set up in Islamabad.

 - Four punishments were enforced by an ordinance, on 10, February 1979.
 Mentioned in Quran as “Had”.
-These punishments were cutting of hands for theft, hundred lashes and stoning for death for adultery and eighty lashes for drinking and for false accusation of adultery.
-Appeal against these punishments could only be made in Sharia court.
+These punishments were cutting off hands for theft, a hundred lashes and stoning for death for adultery, and eighty lashes for drinking and false accusation of adultery.
+An appeal against these punishments could only be made in Sharia court.
 However not even a single culprit was awarded these punishments.

-- To enforce Islamic criminal law, Sharia court was set up which enjoyed the status of high court and it comprised of high court judges and some renowned Ulemas.
-If anyone claims a law to be repugnant to Islam, after hearing the court can announce it as null and void.
-However it heard cases concerning only to Islamic law.
+- To enforce Islamic criminal law, Sharia court was set up which enjoyed the status of the high court and is comprised of high court judges and some renowned Ulemas.
+If anyone claims the law to be repugnant to Islam, after hearing the court can announce it as null and void.
+However, it heard cases concerning only Islamic law.